The Best Paleo Chocolate Chip Cookies - These scrumptious cookies are simply delicious, and they're accommodating to both paleo and vegan diets.

 These paleo chocolate chip cookies are unique in that they appeal to many eaters, including those who are vegan, gluten-free, grain-free, and lower sugar.

 There are no eggs or dairy needed, but they have a buttery, modestly sweet taste that's complimented perfectly by the dark chocolate.

-More healthy cookie recipes you might enjoy:
+More healthy cookie recipes

-The Best Paleo and Vegan Chocolate Chip Cookies
+The Best Paleo Chocolate Chip Cookies

 - 1 cup almond meal

-- scant 1/4 tsp sea salt
+- scant ¼ teaspoon sea salt

-- 1/8 tsp baking soda
+- ⅛ teaspoon baking soda

-- 1/4 tsp cinnamon optional, but delicious!
+- ¼ teaspoon cinnamon optional, but delicious!

-- 3 Tbsp coconut oil melted
+- 3 Tablespoons coconut oil melted

-- 2 Tbsp maple syrup
+- 2 Tablespoons maple syrup

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-- 1-2 tsp water as needed
+- 1-2 teaspoon water as needed

-- 1/4 cup chopped dark chocolate or chocolate chips
+- ¼ cup chopped dark chocolate or chocolate chips

 - Preheat the oven to 350 degrees.